Trans-Saharan trade: Early trans-Saharan trade

 To the east, three ancient routes connected the south to the Mediterranean.
-The herdsmen of the Fezzan of Libya, known as the Garamantes, controlled these routes as early as 1500 BC.
+The herdsmen of the Fezzan of Libya, known as the Garamantes, controlled these routes as early as 1500 BCE.
 From their capital of Germa in the Wadi Ajal, the Garamantean Empire raided north to the sea and south into the Sahel.
-By the 4th century BC, the independent city-states of Phoenicia had expanded their control to the territory and routes once held by the Garamantes.
+By the 4th century BCE, the independent city-states of Phoenicia had expanded their control to the territory and routes once held by the Garamantes.
 Shillington states that existing contact with the Mediterranean received added incentive with the growth of the port city of Carthage.
 Founded c.
 800 BCE, Carthage became one terminus for West African gold, ivory, and slaves.
 West Africa received salt, cloth, beads, and metal goods.
 Shillington proceeds to identify this trade route as the source for West African iron smelting.
 Trade continued into Roman times.
 Although there are Classical references to direct travel from the Mediterranean to West Africa (Daniels, p.
 22f), most of this trade was conducted through middlemen, inhabiting the area and aware of passages through the drying lands.
-The Legio III Augusta subsequently secured these routes on behalf of Rome by the 1st century AD, safeguarding the southern border of the empire for two and half centuries.
+The Legio III Augusta subsequently secured these routes on behalf of Rome by the 1st century CE, safeguarding the southern border of the empire for two and half centuries.

 The Garamantes also engaged in the trans-Saharan slave trade.
 The Garamantes used slaves in their own communities to construct and maintain underground irrigation systems known as the foggara.
-Early records of trans-Saharan slave trade come from ancient Greek historian Herodotus in the 5th century BC, who records the Garamantes enslaving cave-dwelling Egyptians in Sudan.
+Early records of trans-Saharan slave trade come from ancient Greek historian Herodotus in the 5th century BCE, who records the Garamantes enslaving cave-dwelling Egyptians in Sudan.
 Two records of Romans accompanying the Garamantes on slave raiding expeditions are recorded - the first in 86 CE and the second a few years later to Lake Chad.
-Initial sources of slaves were the Toubou people, but by the 1st century CE, the Garmentes were obtaining slaves from modern day Niger and Chad.
+Initial sources of slaves were the Toubou people, but by the 1st century CE, the Garamantes were obtaining slaves from modern day Niger and Chad.

 In the early Roman Empire, the city of Lepcis established a slave market to buy and sell slaves from the African interior.
 The empire imposed customs tax on the trade of slaves.

-In 5th century AD, Roman Carthage was trading in black slaves brought across the Sahara.
+In the 5th century CE, Roman Carthage was trading in black slaves brought across the Sahara.
 Black slaves seem to have been valued in the Mediterranean as household slaves for their exotic appearance.
 Some historians argue that the scale of slave trade in this period may have been higher than medieval times due to high demand of slaves in the Roman Empire.